Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Work quasi-distribution

 \subsection{Semi-classical and incoherent states}

 Let us consider a family of operators given by Eq. \eqref{xi_state} (for $s \in \mathbb{R}$).
-The structure of the trace average in Eq. \eqref{quasi_dist_weight} suggests that $\xi(s)$ is an effective density matrix; however, even though $\Tr[\hat \xi_S (s)] = 1$, the operator $\hat \xi_S (s)$ is not necessarily positive semi-definite; thus, in general, it cannot be interpreted as the quantum state.
+The structure of the trace average in Eq. \eqref{quasi_dist_weight} suggests that $\hat \xi(s)$ is an effective density matrix; however, even though $\Tr[\hat \xi_S (s)] = 1$, the operator $\hat \xi_S (s)$ is not necessarily positive semi-definite.